-- --dna Assert that trusted_file and test_file contain DNA sequences. - --rna Assert that the trusted_file and test_file contain RNA sequences.
+--dna Assert that trusted_file and test_file contain DNA sequences.

-esl-compstruct - calculate accuracy of RNA secondary structure predictions esl-compstruct [options] trusted_file test_file est-compstruct evaluates the accuracy of RNA secondary structure predictions on a per-base-pair basis.
+yellow, the more gaps.
+The second page will depict the frequency of errors in insert positions in shades of magenta, the darker the magenta the more errors in inserts after each position.
+See esl-ssdraw documentation for more information esl-compstruct - calculate accuracy of RNA secondary structure predictions esl-compstruct [options] trusted_file test_file est-compstruct evaluates the accuracy of RNA secondary structure predictions on a per-base-pair basis.
 The trusted_file contains one or more sequences with trusted (known) RNA secondary structure annotation.
 The test_file contains the same sequences, in the same order, with predicted RNA secondary structure annotation. esl-compstruct reads the structures and compares them, and calculates both the sensitivity (the number of true base pairs that are correctly predicted) and the positive predictive value (PPV; the number of predicted base pairs that are true).
 Results are reported for each individual sequence, and in summary for all sequences together.